What does a Housekeeper do?

 Housekeeper Job Description Sample

 We are seeking a meticulous and detail-oriented Housekeeper to join our team.
-The ideal candidate will be responsible for maintaining a clean and organized living environment, ensuring that all areas of the property are well-kept and presentable.
+The ideal candidate will be responsible for maintaining a clean and organized living environment, ensuring that all areas of the house are tidy and well-maintained.
+This role requires a strong work ethic, attention to detail, and the ability to follow instructions.

 Responsibilities: